dev4press/gd-bbpress-tools/readme.txt

 Various updates and improvements.
 Several bug fixes.

 == Changelog ==
+= 3.4.1 (2023.07.15) =
+* Updated main plugin POT file to include few missing strings
+* Fixed the translation domain name in the main plugin file header

 = 3.4 (2023.03.08) =
 * New system requirements: PHP 7.3 or newer
 * New system requirements: WordPress 5.5 or newer
 * New system requirements: bbPress 2.6.2 or newer
-* New: fully tested with PHP 8.0, 8.1 and 8.2
+* New fully tested with PHP 8.0, 8.1 and 8.2
-* New: notice on the Views tab about the Topic Views
+* New notice on the Views tab about the Topic Views
 * Updated integration of signature editor in the admin side
 * Updated various things in PHP code for better PHP 8.x compatibility
 * Updated plugin admin interface items for better accessibility